 These standards are applicable to any housing development project (as further defined below) that, pursuant to State law, requires ministerial approval or where the housing development project is subject to discretionary review but a Specific Plan or a Planned Development Overlay Zoning District (PDO-) does not otherwise set forth objective design standards applicable to the project.
-A housing development project includes (1) a multi-family residential project with two or more units, or (2) a mixed-use development that includes housing.
+A housing development project includes (1) a single-family residential development with two or more units, including any other streamlined project or process that proposes single family residential units, (2) a multi-family residential project with two or more units, or (3) a mixed-use development that includes housing.
 These standards apply city-wide but shall not apply to a project if it is otherwise prohibited by State law.